dbader/schedule/docs/faq.rst

 Still having problems?
 Use Google and StackOverflow before submitting an issue.

-Does schedule support timezones?
+Does schedule support time zones?
 --------------------------------
-Vanilla schedule doesn’t support timezones at the moment.
+Vanilla schedule doesn’t support time zones at the moment.
 If you need this functionality please check out @imiric’s work `here <https://github.com/dbader/schedule/pull/16>`_.
-He added timezone support to schedule using python-dateutil.
+He added time zone support to schedule using python-dateutil.

 What if my task throws an exception?
 ------------------------------------